Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Conversions

 In many cases, we'll need to convert between the data types listed above.
-For example, if I have some user input, it'll be a string, because the user can type any text value on their keyboard.
+For example, if I have some user input, it'll be a string because the user can type any text value on their keyboard.
 However, if I want it to be a number (maybe I want to divide it by 20), I'll need to convert it from a string to a number.

 Anything -> String

 Almost anything can be converted to a string using the toString() method.
-For example, if I wanted to convert 42 to a string, I could use (42).toString() (note that 42 is in parentheses because certain types, including number, need parentheses around them to have methods called on them).
+For example, if I wanted to convert 42 to a string, I could use (42).toString() (note that 42 is in parentheses because certain types, including numbers, need parentheses around them to have methods called on them).

 String -> Number